yvespeirsman/storymode/README.md

 storymode continue
 ```

-which resumes the most recent session in the current project instead of
+This resumes the most recent session in the current project instead of
 starting a new one.

 ## Project layout